 Do E2 Visa holders pay taxes?

 You will need to pay taxes on all qualifying income.
-How much tax you pay on such income you pay depends on your tax status.
+How much tax you pay on such income depends on your tax status.
 Depending on whether you’re a resident alien or a non-resident alien (for tax purposes), the tax treatment will differ.
 It’s recommended to take the Substantial Presence Test to determine your status.

 If in doubt, speak to a tax specialist to help determine your tax situation in the country.